Invokana Insights: 10 Drug-Specific Facts You Should Know

 1. Invokana Is Canagliflozin: How Does It Work?

-If you or a family member have been diagnosed with prediabetes or type 2 diabetes, this slideshow is important for you.
-Invokana, known generically as canagliflozin, is a newer class of drugs called the sodium-glucose transporter-2 (SGLT2) inhibitors.
-These drugs are oral hypoglycemics (drugs used to lower blood sugar) in patients with type 2 diabetes.
+These drugs are hypoglycemics (drugs used to lower blood sugar) in patients with type 2 diabetes.
 The SGLT2 inhibitors block the kidney from reabsorbing sugar (glucose).
 In turn, you eliminate more glucose in your urine which lowers your blood sugar levels.
 Invokana is also associated with reductions in blood pressure and weight loss, and was the first SGLT2 inhibitor FDA-approved in March 2013.

 2. Invokana: When to Start?

-The SGLT-2 drugs, which come as oral tablets, are sold as individual agents and in combination with other diabetes drugs: Invokana (canagliflozin), Invokamet (canagliflozin/metformin), Farxiga (dapagliflozin), Xigduo XR (dapagliflozin/metformin extended-release), Jardiance (empagliflozin), Glyxambi (empagliflozin/linagliptin), and Qtern (dapagliflozin/saxagliptin)
+The SGLT-2 inhibitor drugs, which come as oral tablets, are sold as individual agents and in combination with other diabetes drugs.
+Examples include:

-However, the combination agents like Invokamet that contain metformin may be appropriate to start as a first-line agent in certain patients who will need greater blood sugar control.
+However, the combination agents like Invokamet or Invokamet XR that contain metformin may be appropriate to start as a first-line agent in certain patients who need greater blood sugar control.

 3. How Effective Is Invokana?

 Invokana is used with other diabetes meds to lower blood sugar.
-In studies it lowered A1C (a measure of blood sugar control) up to 0.7 percent, so it's a weak blood sugar lowering agent.
+In studies it lowered A1C (a measure of blood sugar control over the past two to three months) up to 0.7 percent, so it's a weak blood sugar lowering agent.
 However, Invokana is usually used as an "adjunct" (added to) to metformin, which boosts blood sugar control.

 4. Who Should Not Use Invokana?